FNALLPC/cms-das-pre-exercises/_episodes/01-CMSDataAnalysisSchoolPreExerciseFirstSet.md

 ```
 {: .source}

 replacing `<YourUsername>` with your actual username.
-Then enter the kerberos principle password for your account.
+Then enter the kerberos principal password for your account.
 Next, connect to the cluster using the command:
 ```shell
 ssh -Y <YourUsername>@cmslpc-sl7.fnal.gov
 ```